 The adoption of these new or amended standards is not expected to have a material impact on the consolidated financial statements of Almonty.
-A brief description of the above standards and interpretations can be found in the Company's Audited Consolidated Financial Statements for the Year Ended September 30, 2013.
+A brief description of the above standards and interpretations can be found in the Company's unaudited consolidated interim financial statements for the three months ended December 31, 2013.